kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 Similarly, ***hub2*** has an Azure firewall used for inspection of traffic between branch and spokes. ***Spoke6*** does not have Vnet peering to ***hub2***, but is reachable from the hub via Private Link Service.

-The hubs are connected together via Vnet peering to allow inter-hub network reachability.
+The hubs are connected together via standard Vnet peering to allow inter-hub network reachability.

 ***Branch1*** and ***branch3*** are on-premises networks simulated using Vnets.
 Multi-NIC Linux NVA appliances connect to the hubs using IPsec VPN connections with dynamic (BGP) routing.
 A simulated on-premises Wide Area Network (WAN) is created using Vnet peering between ***branch1*** and ***branch3*** as the underlay connectivity, and IPsec with BGP as the overlay connection.